activatedgeek/blog/site/contents/soc/org/charity.md

 - [Swadesh Foundations](https://swadesfoundation.org): Help them in their mission of rural empowerment by fundamentally reorganizing sources of livelihoods in rural areas.

+- [ACT Grants](https://actgrants.in): This is sort of an ensemble of members from the Indian startup ecosystem, helping solve India's pressing problems.
+  Entrepreneurs are more often than not driven by a lot of passion, and build solutions that are sustainable.